GiuliaLanzillotta/giulias_blog/docs/_posts/2020-04-30-about-deep-work.md

 ### Lesson #3: measures!

 At the beginning of this post I described productivity as a pseudo-scientific approach to everyday life.
 As for any scientific discipline, it is necessary to define measures.
-Newport touches on measures in the chapter dedicated to *rule #1* as part of the dispensed advices to help the reader adopt a "deep routine".
-The discussion on the topic actually builds upon [this](https://www.franklincovey.com/the-4-disciplines.html) book, which Newport references throughout the sections.
-As the title anticipates, the authors of the book propose 4 "disciplines" to guide companies from the "what" to the "how".
+Newport touches on measures in the chapter dedicated to *rule #1* as part of the dispensed advices to help the reader adopt a "deep routine". <br>
+The idea discussed in this section build upon the book *[the 4 disciplines of execution](https://www.franklincovey.com/the-4-disciplines.html)*.
+As the title anticipates, the authors (Chris McChesney, Jim Huling, and Sean Covey) propose 4 "disciplines" to guide companies from the "what" to the "how".

-> It’s often straightforward to identify a strategy needed to achieve a goal, but what trips up companies is figuring out how to execute the strategy once identified.
+> It’s often straightforward to identify a strategy needed to achieve a goal, but what traps up companies is figuring out how to execute the strategy once identified.

+Although the book is meant for the business world Newport manages to project it into the individuals' routine dimensions through the lenses of personal work habits.
+Just like many companies, Newport argues, we often find ourselves lost into the 'how', once we've identified the 'what'.
+He then proceeds to summarize the four disciplines, drawing connections to deep work practices and tailoring them to meet the readers' interests.

+I am probably going to disappoint you now as I'm not going to discuss this 4 disciplines with you.
+However, there is one concept that emerges from this business-minded methodology which I find worth contemplating with you, and that is the idea of measures.

+Second only to establishing priorities, that of identifying the right measures to track your progress is a fundamental step towards accomplishing your goals (be them to gain new clients, or simply to lose some weight).
+The problem with measures is that people usually use the wrong ones, which the authors of the 4 disciples call "lag measures".

+Go for the lead measures. blablaa

 #### Lesson #3: The scarcity mindset